nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/01 - On Racing the Beam.md

 # <a id = "tldr"></a>TLDR
 Old machine is old, but it contains all the building blocks we still use in the industry to this day.
 While it has extreme limitations (4k bytes of memory total (which can be augmented with memory banking but we'll not cover that in this course)), that limitation is reinforced by being able to interact with the hardware as directly as possible.
 As such, programming for this newly re-released system can show you on a very intimate level how your code and the hardware interact.

 Another reason this is useful is that the video game industry had to learn how to make games, D&D existed but was not incorporated immediately into the world of games in the home arcades because of the limitations.

 Over the course, we will learn about the games, their history, and more.
 # <a id = "nexttime"></a>Next Time
 We'll talk about the technical nature of the Atari 2600 and just how ~~little~~ much you'll be working with.
-Be prepared to be amazed!!!
+Be prepared to be amazed!